-5.2.2.2.
+5.2.3.1.
 Wood processing statistics - production of sawnwood

-The wood processing survey covers all production data of sawmills over the marketing year (FSO 2022a).
+The wood processing survey covers all production data of sawmills over the marketing year (FSO 2023a).
 Annual sawnwood production is reported in m3.
 Also, the utilization of the residual wood as energy wood (in own enterprise or by third parties), as paper, pulp and panels is calculated on the basis of these statistics and fed into FAOSTAT.
-The wood processing statistics are not calculated on an annual basis, rather a full survey of sawmill production data is carried out every 5 years.
+A full survey of sawmill production data was carried out every 5 years with random samples in the years between.
 The data quality is considered as good, and data are available since 1951.
+Since 2018 partial surveys are made annually covering over 95 % of total production.

-5.2.2.3.
-The production of wood-based panels
+5.2.3.2.
+The production of wood panels